o7q/o7q/beta/README.md

-# jame's stuff (BETA)
+# james' stuff
-The beta for my new website!
+The beta for my website.